-The contractor shall be responsible for providing safety perimeter fence or security fences, personal protective equipment (PPE) for staffs and workers on site while construction is ongoing.
+The contractor shall be responsible for providing safety perimeter fence or security fences, personal protective equipment (PPE) for staff and workers on site while construction is ongoing.
 Safety reports should be prepared regularly.

-The contractor shall be responsible for all laboratory, material testing, building and safety permits and survey instruments necessary in the project implementation.
-These expenses shall be incorporated in the contractor's overhead cost and shall not be considered as pay item.
+The contractor shall be responsible for all laboratory, material testing, environmental compliance certificate (ECC, if applicable), safety permits, survey instruments, and building permits including other permits necessary in the project implementation.
+All expenses shall be incorporated in the contractor's overhead cost and shall not be considered as pay item.
 SPECIFICATIONS